On-Line NFL Pool

 Bill Bidwill, one of the NFL's most established owners, became the president of the Arizona Cardinals the old-fashioned way: he

 inherited it.
-Bidwill has been affiliated with the team since the 1940s, and is finally getting things headed in the right direction.
+Bidwill has been affiliated with the team since the 1940s, and he and his family have gotten things headed in the right direction.

 - - - - -